 Electrification of buildings is quite feasible from a technological standpoint.
 Commercially available electric technologies for heating and cooking currently exist, including electric heat pumps, electric hot water heaters, and electric stoves.
-A recent study done by the Lawrence Berkeley National Laboratory (LBNL) estimates that nearly the entire sector could be electrified using existing technologies; however, electrification faces economic constraints.
+A study done by the Lawrence Berkeley National Laboratory (LBNL) estimates that nearly the entire sector could be electrified using existing technologies; however, electrification faces economic constraints.

 Economic feasibility varies geographically and by building type.
-For example, electric heaters (for heating both space and water) are economically competitive with existing fossil-fuel technologies in some areas of the US (particularly the South and California).
+For example, electric heaters (for heating both space and water) are economically competitive with existing fossil-fuel technologies in some areas of the United States (particularly the South and California).
 However, they struggle to achieve economic parity in other areas.
 LBNL claims that electric heat pumps make the most sense economically in areas with mild climates and low electricity prices.
-Additionally, they are also more economically competitive when installed in new buildings than when they replace existing technologies in older buildings.
+Additionally, they are more economically competitive when installed in new buildings than when they replace existing technologies in older buildings.

 Electrification of the Industrial Sector